“HOUSTON, WE’VE HAD A PROBLEM HERE.”

 Just a shudder from the spacecraft.

-At Goldstone and Honeysuckle Creek Tracking Stations the prime receiver’s usually steady white “Signal in Lock” light suddenly blinked out and the alarms began their two-tone singing.
+At Goldstone Tracking Station the prime receiver’s usually steady white “Signal in Lock” light suddenly blinked out and the alarms began their two-tone singing.

 The servo operator immediately switched to Program Track (antenna under computer control) and the receiver operators began trying to reacquire the signal but were only able to find a weak signal coming from the spacecraft.

-Alan Foster on the Honeysuckle Creek receivers remembers:
+Alan Foster on the Honeysuckle Creek receivers remembers what it was like once the Moon had risen at the site:

 “It wasn’t me!”
 Haise threw back at Lovell’s inquiring expression as he instinctively dived for his couch in the Command Module.
 Swigert tried to slam the hatch shut behind him, thinking the jolt might have come from the Lunar Module being hit by something.
 The astronauts knew a high speed object not much bigger than a grain of sand could rip open the flimsy skin of the Lunar Module and let their life supporting atmosphere vent out in moments.
 Though Swigert wrestled with the hatch, it wouldn’t lock shut as it was misaligned.
 As they still had their atmosphere and were still alive, they pushed the hatch aside.
 All three astronauts’ pulse rates shot up to over 130.